 Dr. Shelley Spaner, Mayfair Diagnostics, Women for Men’s Health

 Dr. Spaner is a specialist in diagnostic radiology at Mayfair Diagnostics where she became a partner in 2003.
 She has provided medical imaging and specialized radiology services in Calgary and across Southern Alberta, Saskatchewan, the Yukon, and the North West Territories.

 Shelley completed her Medical Degree at the University of Alberta in Edmonton in 1996.
 In 2001, she completed her Fellowship in Diagnostic Imaging, and that same year, was appointed to the medical staff of Alberta Health Services, a position she continues to hold.
 In 2002, she began teaching at the University of Calgary, and was appointed clinical assistant professor in 2003.

-Shelly is a member of the Alberta Society and the Canadian Association of Radiologists, the Society of Abdominal Radiologists, along with the Radiological Society of North America.
-Shelley became a Board Member at the Prostate Cancer Center in Calgary in 2015, and in 2017, founded the initiative called “Women for Men’s Health”.
-Motivated by the visible gap in the current system, which frequently sees men “fall through the healthcare cracks” the primary goal is to shift men’s behaviour towards preventing treatable disease and maintaining good health, as well as mobilizing women in this effort.
+Shelly is a member of the Alberta Society and the Canadian Association of Radiologists, the Society of Abdominal Radiologists, and the Radiological Society of North America.
+Shelley became a Board Member at Calgary’s Prostate Cancer Center in 2015, and in 2017, founded the Women for Men’s Health initiative.
+Motivated by the visible gap in the current system, which frequently sees men fall through the healthcare cracks, this initiative’s primary goal is to shift men’s behaviour towards preventing treatable disease and maintaining good health, as well as mobilizing women in this effort.